P2P(Peer To Peer) File Sharing

-In Computer Networking, P2P is a file sharing technology, allowing the users to access mainly the multimedia files like videos, music, e-books, games etc. The individual users in this network are referred to as peers.
-The peers request for the files from other peers by establishing TCP or UDP connections.
+In Computer Networking, P2P is a file-sharing technology, allowing the users to access mainly the multimedia files like videos, music, e-books, games, etc. The individual users in this network are referred to as peers.
+The peers request files from other peers by establishing TCP or UDP connections.

 How P2P works(Overview)

 A peer-to-peer network allows computer hardware and software to communicate without the need for a server.
 Unlike client-server architecture, there is no central server for processing requests in a P2P architecture.
 The peers directly interact with one another without the requirement of a central server.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

 Now, when one peer makes a request, it is possible that multiple peers have a copy of that requested object.
 Now the problem is how to get the IP addresses of all those peers.
 This is decided by the underlying architecture supported by the P2P systems.
 By means of one of these methods, the client peer can get to know about all the peers which have the requested object/file and the file transfer takes place directly between these two peers.